vijaylaxmipb/QuizWhiz/README.md

 ## Color Scheme
-A warm and welcoing color that helps user visual interest.
+A warm and welcoming color that helps user visual interest.

 # Features
 ## Landing Page